 A good revenge movie asks you to accept that the violence therein is restorative and justified.
 And sure enough, when Red sets out on his vengeful quest, when Cage goes full-on bugshit Cage with maniacal glee, it’s easy to get lost in the kills.
 But it’s the quieter sections that linger, the moments where the late Jóhann Jóhannsson’s score dovetails with the grainy haze of Cosmatos’s intimate shots.
 Mandy meditates less on retribution and more on loss.
 As Red becomes an avenging gollum, more death-dealer than man, it becomes clear: there’s only suffering when we dispense with our humanity. — Jason P. Woodbury

-Nothing has crawled beneath my skin this year quite like Annihilation.
+Nothing has crawled beneath my skin this year quite like Annihilation did.
 When I sat watching in the theater, a pungent sense of dread curled its tail around my legs, and as an all-female crew of scientists crept closer to their end-goal of a lighthouse inside “The Shimmer,” I was scared.
 Not for them, even—more for me, sitting safety in Los Angeles.
-I didn’t feel ready for what I would see.
+I didn’t feel ready for what I might see in there.